9-volt/captchonka/README.md

 If you have multiple PNG files in a folder (lets say `input/test/`) than you could run `for f in input/test/*.png; do echo $f; python captchonka --mod=violet --crack="$f"; done`

+Alternatively you test efficency by cracking a batch of images.
+Run `python captchonka --mod=violet --batch-crack="input/test/"`.

 If you have multiple PNG files for training and each file has its code in name than you could run `for f in input/violet/*.png; do python captchonka --mod=violet --train="$f" -a; done`